guigolab/bamstats/README.md

 ## License

-This software is release under a BSD-style license that can be found in the `LICENSE` file.
+This software is release under a BSD-style license.
+Please check the `LICENSE` file for more details.